How to Change Your Etsy Password

 Click the Change Password button.

-If you're worried about forgetting your password, you can write it down — but make sure you store it somewhere safe and private.
-If you forget your password and where you wrote it down, you have to contact Etsy support to ask for help (after upping your daily dose of gingko biloba, of course).
-Ditto if you forget your user name.
+If you’re worried about forgetting your password, you can write it down — but make sure you store it somewhere safe and private.
+If you forget your password and where you wrote it down, you can enter the e-mail address you used to set up your account here.

-If you've signed on to your Etsy account using a public computer — for example, one at your local library or in an Internet cafe — be sure you log off when you're finished.
-Otherwise, the next person who uses it will be privy to your account information.
+If you’ve signed on to your Etsy account using a public computer — for example, one at your local library or in an Internet cafe — be sure you log off when you’re finished.
+Otherwise, the next person who uses that computer will be privy to your account information.